SrwR16/matshell/README.md

 - [fufexan's dotfiles](https://github.com/fufexan/dotfiles) for the initial inspiration and foundation
 - [end-4's dots-hyprland](https://github.com/end-4/dots-hyprland) for the color generation scripts
+- [matugen](https://github.com/InioX/matugen) for the amazing Material Color theming utility
 - [saimoomedits' eww-widgets](https://github.com/saimoomedits/eww-widgets) for design influence
 - [kotontrion](https://github.com/kotontrion/kompass) for the GTK4 CAVA Catmull-Rom spline widget
-- [ARKye03](https://github.com/ARKye03) for the GTK4 circular progress widget which is still on its way to be merged into Astal
+- [ARKye03](https://github.com/ARKye03) for the GTK4 circular progress widget which is currently still on its way to be merged into Astal
 - [Astal](https://github.com/Aylur/astal) for the powerful widget toolkit

 ______________________________________________________________________